GerritCodeReview/k8s-gerrit/container-images/gerrit-base/README.md

 # Gerrit base image

-Gerrit base image for Gerrit master and Gerrit replica images.
+Gerrit base image for Gerrit and Gerrit replica images.
 It is only used in the build process and not published on Dockerhub.

 ## Content